Patrick-Ehimen/p2p-ride-sharing/README.md

 ## License

 P2PRide is released under the MIT License.
-See [LICENSE](LICENSE) for more details.